TheBadAnalyst/Bellabeat-Capstone/README.md

 Bellabeat is a growing tech company founded by Urška Sršen and Sando Mur.
 It specializes in developing wellness products for women, including the **Leaf, Time,** and **Spring**—smart devices that track health metrics to improve users’ quality of life.

 ### **Data Source**
-This analysis is based on the **highly credible** [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit), collected via an Amazon Mechanical Turk survey from December 3–5, 2016.
+This analysis has been conducted on the [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit), collected via an Amazon Mechanical Turk survey from December 3–5, 2016.
 The dataset provides valuable insights into user activity, sleep, and health trends, making it an excellent resource for this study.

 ## **📜 Datasets**
 - **Raw Data:** [Uncleaned Fitbit data 1.](dailyActivity_merged.csv)